dev-cetera/df_safer_dart/ARTICLE.md

   -> Failure: An error occurred: Exception: User Not Found
 ```

-This is the power of monadic design in Dart.
-The getUserNotificationSound function is a clean, declarative, and robust description of a complex operation.
-Every potential point of failure is handled gracefully and implicitly by the monad wrappers.
-You write the code for the ideal scenario, and the monads take care of the messy reality.
+This is the power of outcome-based design in Dart.
+The `getUserNotificationSound` function is a clean, declarative, and robust description of a complex operation.
+Every potential point of failure is handled gracefully and implicitly by the outcome wrappers.
+You write the code for the ideal scenario, and the outcomes take care of the messy reality.

 ## Why You Should Use This Pattern

-1. **Eliminates Error-Prone Boilerplate:** You no longer write `if (x != null)` or try-catch.
+1. **Eliminates Error-Prone Boilerplate:** You no longer write `if (x != null)` or `try-catch`.
 This removes entire classes of common bugs.
 2. **Explicitness and Predictability:** Failures are not hidden exceptions; they are predictable values encoded in the type system.
 You are forced to handle them.
 3. **Composability:** You build complex operations from small, simple, and independently testable functions.
 4. **Readability:** Your code describes what you want to achieve (the happy path), not the low-level mechanics of how you’re avoiding crashes.